 To be eligible for the premium tax credit, you must not be eligible for public program coverage, and must not have access to affordable minimum essential coverage.

 Use our estimator tool to get a quick estimate on your eligibility and potential savings.
+Or, submit an application WITH financial help for an official eligibility determination.

 How Tax Credits are Calculated